blindnet-io/product-management/refs/high-level-conceptualization/README.md

 More than one legal ground can exist for the same data at the same time.
 E.g.:

-- A user can give explicit consent, and at the same time keeping the data might be mandatory; When the user revokes consent, the data must still continue to be kept.
+- A user can give explicit Consent, and at the same time keeping the data might be mandatory; When the user revokes Consent, the data must still continue to be kept.
-- A service contract can exist between the user and the organization making the organization legitimate to keep the data, and at the same time the user might give consent.
-After contract has ended, the data can be kept until the user revokes consent and withing the maximal conservation time allowed by law.
+- A service contract can exist between the user and the organization making the organization legitimate to keep the data, and at the same time the user might give Consent.
+After contract has ended, the data can be kept until the user revokes Consent and withing the maximal conservation time allowed by law.

 The CAN/MUST-be-kept of the data at a given time is also constrained by [maximal conservation times defined by law](https://www.cnil.fr/fr/les-durees-de-conservation-des-donnees) or by minimal legally mandatory conservation time in certain domains (finance).

 Such times are often relative to some event (e.g. data collection date, or a date when the submitter-organization relationship or contract has ended).

-> _Managing Legal bases should be a value-added service allowing to trigger automatic Data Capture deletion, or its protection from user-initiated deletion_
+> _Managing Legal bases SHOULD be a value-added service allowing to trigger automatic Data Capture deletion, or its protection from user-initiated deletion_

 <img width="450" alt="Legal ground" src="./img/legal-ground.png">

 ### DATA CAPTURE – CONSENT

 Consent is a particular form of Legal Base for data collection and keeping.
 When it is the only Legal Base, Consent MUST be explicitly collected while capturing data (even partial Data Capture without all fragments completed).
-When consent is collected then, a possibility must be given to the submitter to revoke it.
+When Consent is collected then, a possibility must be given to the submitter to revoke it.

 Consents have states (e.g., valid, expired, revoked).

-One consent corresponds to [one and only one purpose](https://www.cnil.fr/fr/les-bases-legales/consentement) (e.g., facilitate future purchases, ongoing contract, promotions, 3rd party communication).
-Thus, a Data Capture can be associated to more then one consent, that can be given and revoked separately.
+One Consent corresponds to [one and only one purpose](https://www.cnil.fr/fr/les-bases-legales/consentement) (e.g., facilitate future purchases, ongoing contract, promotions, 3rd party communication).
+Thus, a Data Capture can be associated to more then one Consent, that can be given and revoked separately.

 <img width="225" alt="Consent" src="./img/consent.png">

 ### DATA CAPTURE – PRIVACY REQUESTS

 A [Data Subject](../lexicon/RFC-Lexicon-2.md#data-subject) has the right to demand different things related to their privacy, their data and their rights.
 We call those, [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request).
-They may refer to:
+They refer to:

 - **General information** about policies, storage locations, practices, and purposes of data treatment (unrelated to any particular Data Capture)
 - **Particular information** about Data Capture date, origin of data, etc.